custom-components/ble_monitor/README.md

 #### reset_timer

-   (possitive integer)(Optional) This option sets the time (in seconds) after which a motion sensor is reset to `no motion`.
+   (possitive integer)(Optional) This option sets the time (in seconds) after which a motion sensor is reset to `motion clear`.
 After each `motion detected` advertisement, the timer starts counting down again.
-Don't set the time too small, otherwise the motion sensor will constantly turn from `motion detected` to `no motion` and back.
-Setting is to `0` will turn the timer off.
-This means that when motion is detected, it will stay on forever, unless the sensor itself sends a `no motion` message.
-Note that `no motion` advertisements of the `MJYD02YL` sensor are currently not received, therefore set it to something higher than 0.
+Note that the sensor also sends advertisements itself that can overrule this setting.
+To our current knowledge, advertisements after 30 seconds of no motion send by the sensor are `motion clear` messages, advertisements within 30 seconds are `motion detected` messages.
+In a future release we will filter out messages, if they do not correspond to the setting in `ble_monitor`.
 Default value: 30

 ```yaml
 ble_monitor: